jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 `Sequence` is an abstract base class, which we will discuss in the next section. `list` and `str` are both subclasses of `Sequence`, so they can be accepted by the function `first`.

-Type parameter can also have a bound, meaning it must be a sublcass of a particular type:
+Type parameter can also have a bound, meaning it must be a subclass of a particular type:

 ```python
 from typing import TypeVar